sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 * ruby-1.9.3-p547@rails3211

-We run the migration in two phases.
+We run the migration in two stages.
 First we do a preparation phase where we update the application to the most recent versions within the major version.
 When this is done we do the actual migration.